abduulrahmankhalid/AI-Generated-Images-Detection/README.md

 ### 1️⃣ Data Collection & Preprocessing

 - **Dataset**:
   The dataset is sourced from the [AI-Generated vs. Human-Created Images Competition](https://www.kaggle.com/competitions/detect-ai-vs-human-generated-images).
-The dataset for this Competition is provided by Shutterstock and DeepMedia, combines authentic and AI-generated images to create a robust foundation for training and evaluation.
+The dataset for this Competition is provided by Shutterstock and DeepMedia, which combines authentic and AI-generated images to create a robust foundation for training and evaluation.

   > AI-Generated  Images Samples: